SmartCambridge/datafeeds/NOTES.md

 Of these

-*   56 are of type 'TrafficFlow' containing a 'vehicleFlow'.
-38 updated in the last few hours.
+*   56 are of type 'TrafficFlow' containing a 'vehicleFlow' and with location references found in the 'Predefined Locations' feeds for 'Traffic Data Links' and 'Journey Time Sections'.
+18 were last updated in 2015 or 2016.
+The remaining 38 are being updated in near-realtime and correspond to the positions of the Drakewell 'BlueTruth' sensors.
-    Many of these appear to be coming from the Drakewell 'Bluetruth' system.
-*   18 are of type 'TrafficConcentration' (all in 2015 or 2016) containing an 'occupancy'.
+*   18 are of type 'TrafficConcentration' with location references found in the 'Predefined Locations' feeds for 'Traffic Data Links' and 'Journey Time Sections'.
+All were last updated in 2015 or 2016 and containing an 'occupancy' value that is always 0.
-    None updated since 2016, all 0.
-*   62 are of type 'TravelTimeValue' containing a 'travelTime', a 'freeFlowSpeed' (always 0), and a 'freeFlowTravelTime' (always 0).
+*   62 are of type 'TravelTimeValue' containing a 'travelTime', a 'freeFlowSpeed' (always 0), and a 'freeFlowTravelTime' (always 0) and a location reference found in the 'Predefined Locations' feed for 'Traffic Data Section'.
 45 updated in the last few hours.
-Many/all of these appear to be coming from the Drakewell 'Bluetruth' system.
+All correspond to compound or normal (but not 'link') routes in the Drakewell 'BlueTruth' system.

 <omit>